 - Maximum number of pods supported by each exclusive ENI = Number of ENIs supported by each ECS instance -1

-Step 1: Plan CIDR blocks
+Step 1: Plan the cluster network

 When you create an ACK cluster, you must specify a VPC, vSwitches, the CIDR block of pods, and the CIDR block of Services.
 If you want to install the Terway plug-in, you must first create a VPC and two vSwitches in the VPC.
 The two vSwitches must be in the same zone.
-For more information about how to plan CIDR blocks for a cluster that uses Terway, see Plan CIDR blocks for an ACK cluster.
+For more information about how to plan the network for a cluster that uses Terway, see Plan CIDR blocks for an ACK cluster.

 |VPC CIDR block||vSwitch CIDR block||CIDR block of pod vSwitch||Service CIDR|